sutanay/sutanay.github.io/index.md

 <img src="images/spark.jpeg">

 ## [](#header-2) Latest News
+* Two patents approved!
+Our patents for automated detection, reasoning and recommendations for resilient cyber systems, and development of a streaming graph analytics system were approved by USPTO.
 * ***[Paper](publications/2020-HydroNet-camera-ready.pdf) [Data](https://exalearn.github.io/hydronet)*** We are excited to release HydroNet, a new AI benchmark resource for generative models and chemistry.
 * ***[Preprint](publications/2020_arxiv_slice.pdf)*** "Self-Supervised Learning of Contextual Embeddings for Link Prediction in Heterogeneous Networks."
 * ***[Preprint](publications/2020_arxiv_koopman.pdf)*** "Model-Agnostic Algorithm for Real-Time Attack Identification in Power Grid using Koopman Modes."